BERETTA APX A1 CARRY 1000RD Review: BEST MICRO-9 FOR EDC?

 RELIABILITY

 After a few hundred rounds, the APX carry started having an issue feeding the 2nd/3rd round out of the small 6rd magazine.
 The flat point of the rounds I was using seemed to be held up on the angled edge of the top of the barrel.
-My theory is that it was an issue of the magazine spring losing tension or the feed lips are slightly bowed out.
+My theory was that it was an issue of the magazine spring losing tension or the feed lips are slightly bowed out.
 I switched out the magazine body of the 6rd magazine with the 8rd magazine.
 I also switched out the magazine with a new magazine.
+It did not work out, but I was still able to hammer standard round nose through the gun no problem.

-I ended up sending the APX Carry back to Beretta for repair and the tech merely said the barrel was “dirty”.
-I was livid because I clearly showed that the bullet head was clearly caught on the chamber mouth.
-However, when Beretta sent the pistol back, they merely mentioned that the pistol was dirty and credited the poor maintenance as a reason for the failures.
-I was a bit offput by this, but I ran it through a test of a few hundred rounds and found it to only have one issue, and that was in the first magazine.
+I ended up sending the APX Carry back to Beretta for repair and the tech merely said in the notes that the pistol was “dirty” and that they cleaned it.
+I was a bit offput by this, but I ran it through a test of a few hundred rounds of the problematic ammo and found it to only have one issue, and that was in the first magazine.
 Other than that, it functioned perfectly, and I was elated and relieved.
-I bought a new recoil spring for the pistol on eBay and will keep an eye on the pistol in the future.
+I bought a new recoil spring for the pistol on eBay, but don’t suppose I need it just yet.
+I will keep an eye on the pistol, but now I aim to put other types of ammo through the pistol and get to 5k with a mix of regular SAAMI spec ammo and regular round nose ammo.

-I have never had an issue with any hollow point ammunition, and I doubt you will either.
+I have never had an issue with any hollow point ammunition in my APX A1 Carry, and I doubt you will either.
 With that said, lets remember that small guns are still a work of art.
 They are balancing a lot of different factors and it is not uncommon for the big brands to have issues.
-However, my target ammunition preference (Winchester 115gr High Pressure) falls more in the realm of +P loads.
+However, my target ammunition preference (Winchester 115gr High Pressure), which falls more in the realm of +P+ loads (39k PSI).
 Imagine a steady diet of that in your firearm and you will understand why it may stress most guns out.
+The APX A1 carry laughs at this high pressured ammo, and Beretta notes that their guns are made for those high pressures, merely advising to monitor wear/ejection and do preventative maintenance.

 WRAPUP